cyijun/OpenZ3Gateway/README.md

 # OpenZ3Gateway
-An open source Zstack3 gateway based powered by ESP8266 and CC2652P modules
+An open source Zstack3 gateway powered by ESP8266 and CC2652P modules

 This repository includes
 1. Altium Designer schema and PCB files